Seanba/ST2U_SwapTexture/README.md

 ### Step 1: Disable sprite atlasing on the imported tileset (`*.tsx`) file

-By default the desert.tsx tileset will be imported with sprite atlasing enabled.
-We need this disabled so that texture coordinates between our different textures match.
+By default the `desert.tsx` tileset will be imported with sprite atlasing enabled.
+We need this disabled that so that the texture coordinates between our different textures match.

 ![disable sprite atlas](readme-images/disable-sprite-atlas.png)